How to Buy Crypto in Australia

 Interested investors can buy these stocks via their preferred international stockbroker.

-Invest through crypto ETFs
+Invest through corporate crypto ETFs

 Australian investors aren’t spoiled for choice when it comes to crypto ETFs.
 The only option on the ASX comes from wealth manager BetaShares, who released the Crypto Innovators ETF (ASX : CRYP) in 2021.
 This fund doesn’t track the price of a specific crypto asset.
 Rather, it provides exposure to several blockchain-related companies (such as Coinbase and MicroStrategy).